ydxhyyokk/New-member-practice-commit/README.md

 For your commits to be merged into `master` branch, you need to create a Pull Request on GitHub.com

 Please refer to the [official GitHub documentation](https://help.github.com/en/articles/creating-a-pull-request#creating-the-pull-request)

+Alternatively, you could just click `Branch > Create Pull Request` in GitHub Desktop, you will be redirected to GitHub.com to continue.

 ## Commanline Instructions